Timputze/FS-Java-Systems-Development/README.md

 # FS-Java-Systems-Development
 # FS-Java-Systems-Development
 The game that was developed for this project is the famous German drinking game Mäxchen.
-In order to play the game, please run the myGUI file and make sure that you have at least a 13" screen in order to ensure the smooth functionality of the game.
 Mäxchen is a multiplayer dice game which is based on the concept of bluffing with the so called “losing punishment” of being obliged to drink.
 To be more specific, whenever a player loses the round, they would have to have a drink or take a shot, indicating that the more rounds one player loses, the more they would have to drink.
 Once a player loses 10 rounds, they lose the game as they would have already taken 10 shots and would be too drunk to play (“the player has fainted”).
 In order to play the game, each player is provided with two fair dices which they will use throughout the entire game, as well as a dice cup which acts as a concealer so that other players cannot see each other’s combinations.
 For DrunkMäxchen, the game is programmed in a way that other players cannot view each other’s combinations (replicating the original procedure of the game).